New! - Trial Updates ... now recruiting in 5 countries and new port is being used.

 contacting the appropriate Shire and investigative staff to be considered for the Clinical Trial.
 It is likely that all trial inquiries will need to be made by your doctor.

 What about US & other Non-European Patients? – The FDA has not approved this clinical trial for trial centers in the United States.
 The every other week infusions must be performed at a specified trial site.
-While US patients could potentially participate by moving to Europe at their expense for the duration of the trial and the extension period, please consider the significance of this burden for a therapy that is yet to be proven efficacious (that's why the trial is underway) and remember there is a randomized placebo control group.
+While US patients could potentially participate by moving to a country with a trial site at their expense for the duration of the trial and the extension period, please consider the significance of this burden for a therapy that is yet to be proven efficacious (that's why the trial is underway).

 Principal Investigator – Christine í Dali, MD of the University Hospital Copenhagen, Rigshospitalet. * Dr. Dali is also a member of the MLD Foundation's Medical and Scientific Advisory Board.